Come and meet us

 - Minors

-During a minor, you can choose whether you want to delve deeper into your current field of study or broaden your horizons in a different subject.
-You can choose to take a minor at BUas.
-Check out all the minors that BUas offers here.
-You can also choose a minor at another university of applied sciences in the Netherlands or go abroad.
+With a minor, you choose for yourself: do you want to specialise in your field or broaden your knowledge?
+You can take a minor at BUas, but you can also choose to do a minor at another Dutch university of applied sciences, or even abroad.

 - Foreign languages

-Would you like to spend a block or semester studying a foreign language such as French, German or Spanish?
-If so, the Languages & Culture minor is right up your street.
-This minor will immerse you in the country’s culture.
-You will enter at your own level and learn what you need to be effective and successful in this language.
+Are you interested in a foreign language and culture, such as Spanish?
+If so, you can choose the minor in Language and Culture.
+We will immerse you in the culture of the country.
+You will join at your own level and learn what you need to be effective and successful in this language.

 - Attractions & Theme Parks Management